meilisearch/documentation/learn/getting_started/customizing_relevancy.md

 If you searched for `lee leather jacket` with the default settings, you would get all three documents.
 But if you set `product_id` as the `distinctAttribute`, Meilisearch will only return one of those jackets.

-You can read more about displayed attributes in our [dedicated guide](/learn/configuration/distinct.md).
+You can read more about the distinct attribute in our [dedicated guide](/learn/configuration/distinct.md).

 ## Searchable attributes